-In our latest blog series, we'll be taking regulatory updates that affect you directly and making it way more digestible.
+In our latest blog series, we'll be taking regulatory updates that affect you directly, breaking them down and helping make sense of it all.

 First up, we're looking into the new EU crypto regs: MiCA- The 'Mini-MiFID'